andreizhirnov/data-conscious-marginal-effects/Stata-examples.md

     mata: dame=me_wt(coef, X, X1, group_id, wt)

-Compute the marginal effects at means:
+Compute the marginal effects of education at its mean:

     use temp,clear
     qui sum closing